 Since 2012, Acer has worked with South Africa’s Ministry of Basic Education, Microsoft, and the Orlando Pirates Football Club to run a digital learning center in the team’s stadium, helping local students improve their math and English grades as well as boosting their ICT skills.
 In the years since its establishment, the center has attracted participation by thousands of teachers and students from 14 schools, significantly enhancing the students’ academic performance.

 It is our hope that young students will learn that through technology they can connect to the world and explore endless possibilities.
 As such, we began working with the learning center of a British professional soccer team Queens Park Rangers Football Club.
 The students at the two centers have been able to link up as study partners, using the software and hardware provided to open new windows on the world, build self-confidence, and learn respect for different cultures.
-We also select outstanding students for the chance to travel to the other country in person, inspiring the dreams and potential of these young people.
+In 2016, our main focus was on a student exchange program in which aspiring participants from the UK and South Africa submitted to us essays, presentations, or videos telling us what soccer means to them and why football clubs matter to the community.
+After this, we selected the strongest candidates and sent them on exchanges to each other’s countries.
+During their week-long exchanges, the four youths participated in a series of cultural exchanges, sporting events, and educational activities, inspiring them to pursue their dreams and develop their potential.
 Check the video to learn more

 Acer Guru Era Baru (Teachers for a New Era)